AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-not-sorting-correctly-any-field.md

 ---
-title: "Reports: Report not sorting correctly when sorting by any field"
+title: 'Reports: Report not sorting correctly when sorting by any field'
-description: ""
+description: ''
 hidefromtoc: yes
 feature: Reports and Dashboards
+exl-id: 9f190ced-b074-44ef-882a-8ee10e0c1aa1
 ---
 # Reports: Report not sorting correctly when sorting by any field

 >[!NOTE]